appcanary/blog/source/articles/2016-11-07-missing-clojure.html.markdown

 nothing can ever change that.
 I can name some other thing `car` later, but anything referencing that first `car` will always be referencing `"a dirty van"`.

 This is great for a host of reasons.
-For one, you get parallelization for free &emdash;
+For one, you get parallelization for free &mdash;
 since nothing will mutate your collection, mapping or reducing some function over it can be hadooped out to as many clouds as you want without changing your algorithms.